Microwave Brownie in a Mug

 - In a bowl mix the oil and sugar together until creamy.
 Then mix in the egg and vanilla.

-- In a separate bowl mix the flower, cocoa powder, and salt together.
+- In a separate bowl mix the flour, cocoa powder, and salt together.

 - Mix the dry mix into the wet mix.

-- Don't over mix.
-When the flower gets wet it starts developing gluten and mixing (or kneading) speeds that up.
+- Don’t over mix.
+When the flour gets wet it starts developing gluten and mixing (or kneading) speeds that up.
 Too much gluten will make the brownie tough and chewy.

 - Pour batter into the mug.

 - Microwave until it looks spongy and springs back when poked.
 About 1 to 2